dhasterok/LaserMapExplorer/docs/source/left_toolbox.rst

 Clustering
 ==========

 Clustering employs unsupervised machine learning to identify subsets of the data that contain similar characteristics in multidimensional space (i.e., similar geochemical characteristics).
 It is often a more efficient way to filter data when the goal is to isolate or exclude specific minerals from analyses.
-Two methods are currently implmented, k-means and fuzzy c-means, which are chosen from the *Method* dropdown.
-The simpler of the two algorithm is k-means, which optimizes the centroids of clusters by minimizing the distance of points nearest to each respective centroid.
+Two methods are currently implmented, *k-means* and *fuzzy c-means*, which are chosen from the *Method* dropdown.
+K-means is the simpler of the two algorithms, which optimizes the centroids of clusters by minimizing the distance of points nearest to each respective centroid.
 Fuzzy c-means differs in that it assumes that the clusters can overlap allowing for an additional score to be provided for each cluster in addition to map assigning each point to the cluster with the highest score.

 .. figure:: _static/screenshots/LaME_Clustering.png
     :align: center